OmarHory/VoiceGenderRecognition/README.md

 -   Tonnetz
 -  Mean Frequency

-The reason behind that depends solely on the nature of the data, the visualizations that are available in the notebook do explain this to detail.
+The reason behind that depends solely on the nature of the data, the visualizations that are available in the notebook do explain this in details.

 ## Modeling
 _**NOTE: Training the models was done on Colab-Pro as Google offers a great runtime-environment with a GPU & TPU to use for an affordable price.**_